 Sustainability is complex, and it doesn’t have one, straightforward answer.
 Instead, it’s a decision-making process that forces us to take time, approach it attentively, and define priorities.– Ana

-Sustainability means acting as if we’re here to stay.
-And yet, many of our businesses, leaders, elders, and educators simply don’t do it.
+Sustainability means doing business as if we’re here to stay.
+And yet, many of our business managers, leaders, elders, and educators simply don’t do it.

-I believe sustainability should be everyone’s business – because the future of our civilization depends on how well we incorporate it into our daily lives.
+I believe sustainability should be everyone’s business – because our future depends on how well we incorporate it into our daily lives and our work.

-My name is Ana Maksimović and I am a sustainability consultant + researcher.
+My name is Ana Maksimović and I am a corporate sustainability consultant.
 I designed zero-waste events and waste management programs for communities in Italy, I worked on finding sustainable packaging solutions for brands in Romania and Slovenia, and I developed a circular fashion project in Serbia.

 Unsustainable waste management in Cameroon